vghuy17ck1/svt-av1-psyex/README.md

 - Sharp transform optimizations (`--sharp-tx 1`) are enabled by default to supercharge svt-av1-psy psy-rd optimizations.
 It is recommended to disable it if you don't use `--psy-rd`, which is set to **1.0** by default.
 - `--tf-strength 1` by default for much lower alt-ref temporal filtering to decrease blur for cleaner encoding.
 - `--kf-tf-strength 1` controls are available to the user and are set to 1 by default to remove KF artifacts.
+- `--psy-rd 1.0` is set on by default.
+When combined with `--sharp-tx 1`, it makes tune 1 much stronger compared to mainline SVt-AV1.

 *We are not in any way affiliated with the Alliance for Open Media or any upstream SVT-AV1 project contributors who have not also contributed here.*